tsoliangwu0130/chat-room/README.md

     `$ docker build -t tsoliang/chat-room .`

-2. Run the app in a docker container and export the container to local port 3000:
+2. Run the app in a docker container and expose the container port to local port 3000:

     `$ docker run -p 3000:3000 -d tsoliang/chat-room`